blakeohare/crayon/Docs/project/index.md

 ## Output Directory

 The output directory is populated with the source code of the final project after it has been exported.
 The output directory must not be nested under the source directory, but does not necessarily need to be nested in the directory where the build file is.
+When defining the output directory in the build file, `%TARGET_NAME%` ought to be used to ensure that multiple built targets don't output to the same directory.